We love using Ruby On Rails at Netguru. We are one of the fastest growing Ruby on Rails consulting companies in the world.

-Ruby on Rails is a great framework with lots of features, which makes building apps really easy and quick (at least at the beginning).
-But all RoR’s features come in one package, which means costs in terms of memory and CPU consumption.
+Ruby on Rails is a great framework with lots of features which makes building apps really easy and quick - at least at the beginning.
+But all of RoR’s features come in one package, which means costs in terms of memory and CPU consumption.
 Hanami, on the other hand, is much more flexible, and you can very easily select parts of the framework you need in your project.
 You can start with something very basic and add more features only when you need them.

-Enforces good code structure
+- Enforces good code structure

-It is a well-known fact that building applications with Rails is fun at the beginning, but as the codebase grows, the default code structure proposed by Rails often becomes a source of frustration.
+It's a well-known fact that building applications with Rails is fun at the beginning, but as the codebase grows, the default code structure proposed by Rails often becomes a source of frustration.
 This means that you will need to spend some time on code refactoring, or use a better code structure from the start.
-Hanami offers a different approach – which might look like a bit of an overkill when you're building something really small – but will bring large benefits as soon as the codebase grows.
+Hanami offers a different approach – which might look like overkill when you're building something really small – but will bring large benefits as soon as the codebase grows.

-Great documentation and growing community
+- Great documentation and a growing community

-There is even a step-by-step guide to rewriting a complete application from Rails to Hanami.
-And when it comes to community, there are already many ready-to-use libraries.
+There is even a step-by-step guide on rewriting a complete application from Rails to Hanami.
+And when it comes to the community, there are already many ready-to-use libraries.
 On top of that, many solutions in Hanami are very similar to those that we know from Rails, so you won’t feel lost when you look at the code for the first time.